What You Need to Do When You Arrive: Your NI Number

 If you are not yet employed:

 If you have not yet secured employment you can still apply however certain documents will be required (such as job rejection letters, letters from your recruitment agent etc).
+Unless you use a service (see Online services below) in which case they can assist you with this.

 How do I get my National Insurance (NI) Number?